LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/walkthrough/mac-install/index.md

 Before you start the installation guide, read through each step below.
 You will find the recommended features and functionality to install listed in each step.

-{{% notice red "Warning" "rocket" %}}
+{{% notice orange "Warning" "rocket" %}}
 Allow at least **an hour** for the installation process.
 {{% /notice %}}

 ## Installation Steps

-Walk through the installation process by following Microsoft’s [Install Visual Studio for Mac](https://learn.microsoft.com/en-us/visualstudio/mac/installation?view=vsmac-2022) guide.

 ### Prerequisites

-Check out that you can install this on your computer.
+Before you start installing anything, you should first make sure that you can install this on your computer.

 ### Install Visual Studio

-1. Download the installer.
-1. Install using the `.dmg` file.
-1. Open the application.
-1. Continue if you agree with the privacy statements and license terms.
-1. The only component required for this course is **.NET**.
-You can modify this later as you gain more coding experience.
-1. Select the *Install* button.
+Walk through the installation process by following Microsoft’s [Install Visual Studio for Mac](https://learn.microsoft.com/en-us/visualstudio/mac/installation?view=vsmac-2022) guide.

+As you install Visual Studio, keep these things in mind:

-1. Assist the installer as needed.
+1. You will have to assist the installer as needed.
 This may take a while, but stick around.
 You may be asked to enter your password a few times.
 1. To personalize or not?
 This is up to you.

    1. Microsoft Account: Creating a Microsoft account is optional.
    1. Keyboard Shortcuts: The default is Visual Studio for Mac and that is a good starting option.
 You can change this later.

-1. Launch Visual Studio and start developing

 ## A Tour of Your New IDE